Ecclesiastical Insurance Group plc Tax Strategy

 The ultimate responsibility for the tax strategy and policies lies with the Ecclesiastical Board.
-The Group Audit Committee, a direct delegate of the Board with appropriately qualified and experienced membership, is responsible for considering, reviewing and recommending the tax strategy and policies to the Board under the Committee’s terms of reference.
+The Group Finance and Investment Committee, a direct delegate of the Board with appropriately qualified and experienced membership, is responsible for considering, reviewing and recommending the tax strategy and policies to the Board under the Committee’s terms of reference.
 The responsibility for the implementation of the tax policies resides jointly with management and employees involved in performing a tax management service for Ecclesiastical.

 Ecclesiastical has a low tolerance for tax risk.
 Our tax strategy, policies and their implementation are the principal way we manage the tax risks faced by Ecclesiastical supported by robust systems, processes and internal controls which are designed to ensure the accuracy, completeness and timeliness of the reporting of our tax obligations.
 The most significant tax risks we face are: